BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/recovery.md

 ## Hooks

-The `x/recovery` module allows for state transitions that return IBC tokens that were previously transferred to EVMOS back to the source chains into the source accounts with the `Keeper.OnRecvPacket` callback.
+The `x/recovery` module allows for state transitions that return IBC tokens that were previously transferred to Butane back to the source chains into the source accounts with the `Keeper.OnRecvPacket` callback.
 The source chain must be authorized.